Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

 \subsection{Proof of theorem \ref{thm1}}

-In this section, inspired by \cite{komornik-book-2}, we prove the strong convergence of the error system in the Hilbert space $\mathcal{H}$.
+In this section, we prove the strong convergence of the error system in the Hilbert space $\mathcal{H}$.
+The proof is inspired by \cite{komornik-book-2} (see also \cite{krstic-05} on an infinite 1D domain).
 Let $\psi_v=g\bar h\delta_0+\bar h\varphi_v$.
 For simplicity reasons, we assume that $L=\pi$.
 The error equation \eqref{wav:eq} can be rewritten as a modified wave equation on a square domain with Dirichlet boundary condition: